 Save on realtor fees

-The best way to save money on a big chunk of your selling costs is to find a realtor who charges lower listing fees.
-In Wisconsin, real estate commission costs an average of $13,825 — that's typically more expensive than the rest of your closing costs combined!
+The best way to reduce your selling costs is to find a realtor who charges lower listing fees.
+In Wisconsin, real estate commission costs an average of $15,237 — that's usually more expensive than the rest of your closing costs combined!